openedx/docs.openedx.org/source/documentors/references/templates/doc_how_to_template.rst

 A How-To guide document guides the reader through the steps to solve a real-world problem.
 This documentation is goal-oriented and similar to recipes, with directions that guide the reader through the steps to achieve a specific end.

 For example, following the steps in this How-To guide, you can create a how-to document for any repository for the Open edX platform.
-(Description)

 ..
 START HERE